zdrazdova/SocialNetworkAnalysis/slides.md

 # Small world effect
 Social networks tend to be characterized by very short paths between randomly chosen pairs of people.

  We compared average shortes path length in our graph and randomly generated graph with the same amount of nodes and edges.
+(Random graphs show low average path length)

 US Air 97: **2.7381247042550867**

 Random graph: **2.556127834601245**

-***Small world effect not present***
+***Small world effect present***

 # Power-law degree distribution